 Can you have multiple IRAs?

 When you’re ready to open a retirement account, an individual retirement account (IRA) is one of numerous options available to you.
-It offers tax advantages, as well as flexible withdrawals.
+It offers tax advantages as well as flexible withdrawals.
 In many cases, your retirement savings strategy might involve multiple accounts.
 It’s important to know that while you can open more than one account — including more than one Roth IRA — you’ll still be subject to strict contribution limits.

-Keep reading to learn how Roth IRAs work, the pros and cons of opening more than one IRA, and how to choose the right IRA strategy for your situation.
+Keep reading to learn how IRAs work, the pros and cons of opening more than one IRA, and how to choose the right IRA strategy for your situation.

 The basics of IRAs

-IRAs can serve as a compliment to workplace retirement plans.
+IRAs can serve as a complement to workplace retirement plans.
 The additional account allows you to contribute more toward retirement.
 Additionally, IRAs can offer different options for the investor when it comes to investment selection, fees, and more.

 There are two primary types of IRAs: traditional IRAs and Roth IRAs.
 The key difference between the two is their tax advantages, though they also differ in their withdrawal rules.